How Dilwale's success lies in Kajol not Shah Rukh Khan

 In the pictures being beamed from Bulgaria, both Shah Rukh and Kajol smile into the camera.
 They still look remarkably young for their age, even as a hint of wisdom, perhaps, marks their brows.
 (And in SRK’s case, some much-needed weight gain.)
 The event: a promised reprisal of their chemistry in the upcoming Dilwale, a title that plays, for good measure, on the film that has come to define the zenith of their onscreen romance.

-Look at the two actors closely and the pictures promise to be the markers of an era.
+the two actors closely and the pictures promise to be the markers of an era.
 Both SRK and Kajol have aged but with his slickly gelled hair and her irrepressible smile, they still capture something of that erstwhile goosebumps-filled period.
 Only now they look senior, and one hopes the film will give them roles that will do their age justice.

 In our collective memory, 1995’s Dilwale Dulhania Le Jayenge stands as a Bollywood landmark, the precursor to what came to be known as the “NRI romance” genre.
 The film has many flaws, most particularly its blatant patriarchy, but in speaking to the youth of that generation, it denoted a shift in perceptions about what movies were meant to be.
 SRK had already established himself as a romantic hero but with DDLJhe landed right into the hearts of a generation of women and, better, their mothers.